-- The bottom movement of eyes signifies that one is low in confidence and regretful of something done in past.
+- The bottom movement of the eyes signifies that one is low in confidence and regretful of something done in past.

 How to develop Eye contact?

 - Use a mirror.
 Have a conversation with yourself in the mirror.
 Maintain good eye contact with yourself.
-While talking to yourself, record your voice in your phone, this will help you in looking if you have any fluctuations while speaking and where to improve.
+While talking to yourself, record your voice on your phone, this will help you in looking if you have any fluctuations while speaking and where to improve.

 - Practice is the key.
-If you are an eloquent speaker than there is no issue having an eye contact with anyone.
+If you are an eloquent speaker then there is no issue having eye contact with anyone.
 But if you are not a regular speaker, you will have to build this as your habit.
 Talk to your friends, family members.
 Look them in their eyes and tell them if you were having any fluctuations.
 Make it a point to do so.
-Start by looking into their eyes for 10 seconds, and then increasing the time gradually to 20, then 30, then 40 and finally to 60 seconds or 1 minute.
+Start by looking into their eyes for 10 seconds, and then increase the time gradually to 20, then 30, then 40 and finally to 60 seconds or 1 minute.
 Don’t stare at them uncomfortably or as if you want to pick a fight with them.
 Try moving back and forth between the two eyes, rather than staying focused on one.
 Keep focused on one for 10 seconds or so, then switch to the other.
-Do this with strangers too, like going for shopping, ordering something.
+Do this with strangers too, like going shopping, ordering something.
 While ordering have a firm look on your face and your eyes looking straightly into the other person’s eye.

 - Control your breaths while talking.
-Sometimes due to our nervousness our breath goes high which shows that we are under confident.
+Sometimes due to our nervousness, our breath goes high which shows that we are underconfident.
 You should do yoga and some specific asanas to control and have long breaths.

-Tricks for having a good eye contact.
+Tricks for having Good Eye contact.

 - It is obvious that if we look into the eyes of someone, it may intimidate the other person and can turn a pleasant meeting into a fight.
 So you don’t have to keep looking in the person’s eyes regularly, you can move your eyes while thinking of an answer.
 This shows that you are natural.